The Seer (periodical)

-History of publication
+History

 After the LDS Church publicly acknowledged that it was teaching and practicing plural marriage at its September 1852 conference, LDS Church president Brigham Young dispatched apostle Orson Pratt to Washington, D.C., where he was asked to publish an apologetic magazine targeted at non-Mormons.
 The primary purpose of the magazine would be to explain and defend the principles of Mormonism.

 The first edition of The Seer was published in January 1853, with future editions being produced monthly.
 The contents of The Seer were composed almost entirely of original writings by Pratt.
 Throughout its publication history, the majority of Pratt's writing stressed the rationality of the doctrine of plural marriage.
 For example, Pratt dedicated 107 of the 192 total pages of The Seer to a twelve-part exposition on what he called celestial marriage.

 The Seer was published in Washington, D.C., until July 1854, when publication was shifted to Liverpool, England.
 After only 18 issues, Pratt was forced to cease publication due to mounting financial losses.
 Circulation peaked at 400 copies in late 1853.
 "The world will not subscribe for nor read The Seer," Pratt lamented to his brother Parley.

 Resulting doctrinal controversy

-In 1865, a majority of the First Presidency and the Quorum of the Twelve Apostles of the LDS Church officially condemned some of Pratt's doctrinal declarations contained in The Seer:
+In 1865, a majority of the First Presidency and the Quorum of the Twelve Apostles of the LDS Church officially condemned some of Pratt's doctrinal declarations contained in The Seer regarding the nature of the Holy Ghost, the Godhead (the term Latter-day Saints use to refer to the Trinity), and intelligence:

 "The Seer [and other writings by Pratt] contain doctrines which we cannot sanction, and which we have felt impressed to disown, so that the Saints who now live, and who may live hereafter, may not be misled by our silence, or be left to misinterpret it.
 Where these objectionable works, or parts of works, are bound in volumes, or otherwise, they should be cut out and destroyed."